nadralia/nadralia/README.md

 ### Hi there 👋
 I am passionate, problem solver, critical thinker and full stack software engineer with a passion for building systems and coming up with solutions for solving everyday challenges through technology.

-Experienced professional with multiple skills looking for full time work.
+Experienced professional with multiple skills.
 Very diligent, attentive to details, hard working and honest.

 I write super clean, readable and reusable code in JavaScript and TypeScript.
 Also I have an eye for great UI/UX, an extreme attention to detail, strong communication skills, and an efficient workflow.